TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Introduction

+\subparagraph*{Static failure models.} For the static failure models, we give a fine-grained characterization of failure resilience, time complexity, and non-volatile storage requirements of a register implementation in terms of several thresholds: $k$ on the total number of any $\CRR$ failures; $r\le k$ on the number of rollback failures; and $b\le n$ on the number of correct replicas that can crash at least once, but eventually stay up.
+Our main result establishes the following: a wait-free atomic multi-writer/multi-reader (MWMR) register can be implemented in the static model if and only if $n \ge 2k + \min(b, r) + 1$.
+Our algorithm matching this bound has the latency of $4$ message delays for both writes and reads, which is the same as for crash fault-tolerant register implementations~\cite{rambo,grishas-abd} and is thus optimal.
+This stands in a sharp contrast with the Byzantine-resilient register constructions, where write and read latencies of $4$ and $8$ message delays are inherent even for implementing a single-writer/multi-reader (SWMR) wait-free atomic register~\cite{dgmsv11}.

-Our resilience bounds demonstrate that when $r \le b$, rollback failures are no different from Byzantine failures in terms of failure resilience: The number of replicas $n \ge 2k + r + 1$ required in this case is the same as that needed for implementing Byzantine-resilient registers when at most $r$ out of $k$ faulty replicas can behave arbitrarily~\cite{gv06}.
-On the other hand, the bounds are separated when $b < r$ as in this case, $k$-tolerant wait-free atomic register is implementable with $2k + b + 1 \le n < 2k + r + 1$ replicas, which is strictly less than $n \ge 2k + r + 1$ replicas required by Byzantine fault-tolerant implementations.
+Our lower bound implies that, when $r \le b$, rollback failures are no different from Byzantine failures in terms of failure resilience: the number of replicas $n \ge 2k + r + 1$ required in this case is the same as that needed to implement Byzantine-resilient registers when at most $r$ out of $k$ faulty replicas can behave arbitrarily~\cite{gv06}.
+On the other hand, the two models are separated when $b < r$: in this case, a register can be implemented in $\CRR$ with $2k + b + 1$ replicas, which is strictly fewer than $2k + r + 1$ required by Byzantine fault-tolerant implementations.

-Our lower bound for non-volatile storage consumption establishes that in order to match the above resilience bound when $2k + r + 1 \le n < 2k + b + 1$, at least $2k + r + 1$ replicas must store their states persistently on their local non-volatile storage.
-Since non-volatile storage is not protected by TEEs, applications must rely on expensive mechanisms to monitor its integrity at runtime, e.g., using TEE-protected integrity metadata, such as Merkle trees.
+We also establish a lower bound on non-volatile storage consumption: when $2k + r + 1 \le n < 2k + b + 1$, at least $2k + r + 1$ replicas must store their states persistently on their local non-volatile storage.
+Since this storage is not protected by TEEs, in practice applications must rely on expensive mechanisms to monitor its integrity at runtime, e.g., using TEE-protected integrity metadata, such as Merkle trees.
 Our results show that for some resilience levels these overheads are unavoidable.

-For the upper bound, we present $\alg{}{}$ -- a $k$-tolerant implementation of a wait-free MWMR atomic register, which matches our resilience and non-volatile storage bounds, for both known and unknown $r$ and $b$ (Figure~\ref{fig:upper-bound}).
-Algorithm $\alg{}{}$'s time complexity matches that of crash fault-tolerant implementations~\cite{rambo,grishas-abd}, and is therefore optimal.
-This stands in a sharp contrast with the Byzantine-resilient register constructions where the write and read latencies of $4$ and $8$ message delays are inherent even for implementing a single-writer/multi-reader (SWMR) wait-free atomic register~\cite{dgmsv11}.